rosshale/heroku_deploy/README.markdown

 # heroku_deploy
-This gem is an easy way to quickly setup and deploy staging and production environments for your project on heroku.
+This gem is an easy way to quickly setup and deploy staging and production branches and environments for your project on heroku.

 ###Installation Instructions